houseofcat/turbocookedrabbit/README.md

 publisher.QueueLetter(letter) // How simple is that!
 ```

-...or more complex like such
+...or more complex such as...

 ```golang
 for _, letter := range letters {